 Gifts, hospitality, and entertainment

 Our internal policies and procedures help to prevent bribery and to ensure an appropriate level of exchange of gifts, hospitality, and entertainment, which must be transparent and reasonable, and must respect local regulations.
 We therefore require all employees in our Japanese operations to seek approval for anything they receive or wish to give.
-To ensure that compliance is well-embedded within the organization, we conduct regular training and run communications campaigns across the Group.
+To ensure that compliance is well-embedded within the organization, we conduct regular training and run communication campaigns across the JT Group.

-Fair competition compliance with competition laws is covered by our Codes of Conduct, which require employees to compete fairly in all markets.
+Compliance with competition laws is covered by our Codes of Conduct, which require employees to compete fairly in all markets.

 Our international tobacco business has a policy with detailed guidelines in place to ensure that business operations are conducted fairly and in compliance with competition laws, wherever we do business.
 The policy provides guidance for employees on how to conduct business in a compliant and ethical manner.
 For example, all activities and strategic decisions must be carried out independently of our competitors.